timbergus/generator-back/README.md

 http://localhost:5000/login?username=my_username&password=123456
 ```

 What you get in response is an object with a token.
-This is your session token and you need it for every protected comunication with the server.
+This is your session token and you need it for every protected communication with the server.
 The password is only send to the server in the login, and you can also hash it using a md5 to even keep it in the server (I try never to store password in the server, just in case).

 ###### Response